minio/docs/source/reference/minio-mc/mc-support-perf.rst

                    [--size]               \
                    [--concurrent]         \
                    [--verbose, -v]        \
+                   [--airgap]             \
                    ALIAS

 .. mc-cmd:: net
    :fullpath:

    Measure the network throughput of all nodes in a cluster.

 .. code-block:: shell